MissAllSunday/OharaYouTubeEmbed/readme.txt

 [color=purple][b][size=12pt]Changelog[/size][/b][/color]
 [code]
+1.2.8 - Oct 25, 2016
+- Improve regex for gifv and youtube urls.
+- Pass the ID when using url auto parsing, prevents using another regex to get it.
+- Use global scope inside closures.

 1.2.7 - Aug 12, 2016,
 - Set basedWidth and basedHeight to prevent weird behavior on non responsive themes.